Xon77/FizzyHydra/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

-**I wish it would be used in the spirit of <a href="https://en.wikipedia.org/wiki/Free_party" target="_blank"><em>Free Party</em></a>**.
+**I wish it would be used in the spirit of [*Free Party*](https://en.wikipedia.org/wiki/Free_party)**.
 Unfortunately, *Free* does not mean free in this commercial world, but invites to contribute to the costs and labor according to one's ability to give.
 I do not want this tool to be used, by any means, for personal profit.

-:warning: **Moreover, I do not want that this tool to be used by or in <a href="https://sat.qc.ca" target="_blank">Société des Arts Technologiques</a>** without my consent, since this organisation never helped me in diffusing my spatial creations in their dome despite my previous proposals.
+:warning: **Moreover, I do not want that this tool to be used by or in [Société des Arts Technologiques](https://sat.qc.ca)** without my consent, since this organisation never helped me in diffusing my spatial creations in their dome despite my previous proposals.
 (This restriction will be withdrawn only if I have the opportunity to play improvisations in their dome with an appropriate allowance.
 However, it will surely never happen, since I am no longer interested to send them applications and I am looking for more open spaces.
 But, Life is unpredictable;)

 See the [License](/LICENCE.md) for more details.